SUMMARY AND ANALYSIS 0F THE 2018 CFI INVESTIGATION OF THE SAGAN SIGNAL

 This is also a reasonable inquiry.
 CFI suspected that I may have rearranged certain words in the Bible to create a symmetry that doesn’t appear in the original text.
 Here again, it was easy for CFI to eliminate this explanation.
 They simply went to the best and most reliable versions of the Bible and saw that there is no repositioning of words in the code.

-Note that in both inquiries CFI cryptographers concede, in writing, that the 46 triadic sequences that comprise the Newton Bible Code exhibit the necessary metrics and attributes to qualify as a code.
-In what had to be something of a Eureka! moment, CFI code experts came to the realization that the Newton Bible Code is what I claim, a real code.**
+Note that in both inquiries CFI cryptographers concede, in writing, that the 46 triadic sequences that comprise the Sagan Signal exhibit the necessary metrics and attributes to qualify as a code.
+In what had to be something of a Eureka! moment, CFI code experts came to the realization that the Sagan Signal is what I claim, a real code.**

 Conceding that the sequences are a code, CFI cryptographers next focused their attention on attribution.
 Whose code is it?
-CFI countered my claim that the Newton Bible Code was encrypted by aliens with a counter-claim: It has to be the result of human manipulation.
+CFI countered my claim that the Sagan Signal was encrypted by aliens with a counter-claim: It has to be the result of human manipulation.
 In other words, a hoax.

 In both instances, CFI’s hoax theories were debunked.
 By default, that leaves my alien bible code claim confirmed on both counts.
 One, it is a code, and, two, it was encrypted by extraterrestrials!